LCA Practice Guide overview

 Reference study period (RSP)The time span, in years, used as the basis for the LCA.
 Affects operational energy totals and the number of material replacement cycles counted.
 The guide recommends running the model at both fifty and one hundred years when the building lifespan is uncertain.

 Biogenic carbonCarbon stored in biological materials such as wood.
-Whether to credit carbon sequestration in wood products is a contested issue; the guide presents two reporting options rather than prescribing one.
+Whether to credit carbon sequestration in wood products is contested; the guide presents two reporting options rather than prescribing one.

 Sensitivity analysisA technique for identifying which variables in the LCA have the greatest effect on the results.
 Used in step 4 to flag uncertain inputs and strengthen conclusions.